 3) If you choose PPPoE, enter the username and password provided by your ISP.
-PPPoE users usually have DSL cable modems.
+PPPoE users usually have DSL cables.

 4) If you choose L2TP, enter the username and password and choose the Secondary Connection provided by your ISP.
-Different parameters are needed according to the Secondary Connection you have chosen.
+Different parameters are needed according to the Secondary Connection.

 5) If you choose PPTP, enter the username and password, and choose the Secondary Connection provided by your ISP.
-Different parameters are needed according to the Secondary Connection you have chosen.
+Different parameters are needed according to the Secondary Connection.

-- 5. Click Save. - 6.
-To check your internet connection, click Network Map on the left of the page.
-After the connection succeeds, the screen will display as follows.
-Here we take PPPoE as an example.
+5. Click Save to make the settings take effect.
+To check your Internet connection, click Network Map on the left of the page.